AmeUr56/Face-Data-Compression-Representation-Using-Avengers-Faces/README.md

 - Color-code embeddings based on character identities

 ---

+# Streamlit App

+- Upload a face image (or choose from sample Avengers faces)
+- Select a dimensionality reduction technique(compression method)
+- Choose number of dimensions (compression level)

+## 1. Face Compression & Reconstruction
+- See original vs reconstructed face side by side

+## 2. Face 2D and 3D Visualization
+- See 2D/3D visualizations of embeddings

+---
 # 📜 License
 This project is licensed under the **MIT License**.
 Copyright (c) 2025 Ameur.